e-basis Coefficients of Chromatic Symmetric Functions: A Conjectured Strengthening of Theorem

-There are two substantial additions made here to the definition of $\gamma$-admissibility.
+To summarize, there are two substantial additions made here to the definition of $\gamma$-admissibility.

-First, each weighted vertex is effectively replaced by a directed cycle for the purpose of determining second-level sinks ``within" a weighted vertex; that this is the correct way to do so is implied by the proof of Theorem \ref{no-edge-thm} in Section 4.3.
+First, each weighted vertex is effectively replaced by a directed cycle for the purpose of determining second-level sinks ``within" a weighted vertex; that this is the correct way to do so is implied by the proof of Theorem \ref{no-edge-thm} in Section 4.3, a special case of our conjecture.

 Second, when vertices are entirely removed as first-level sinks, we give a new process for choosing second-level sinks from among the newly uncovered vertices.
 Not only must we choose a subset of the revealed vertices, but we may see a \emph{weight-drop} phenomenon where if the weight of this subset is greater than the weight of its annihilated neighbors, we must drop the weight permitted for second-level sinks to match the smaller value.
 The method of choosing a subset of revealed vertices is suggested by numerical data and may be easily seen to agree with Theorem \ref{thm:main} where both apply.
-That the weight-drop phenomenon is necessary is implied by the proof of Theorem \ref{one-edge-thm} in Section 4.3.
+That the weight-drop phenomenon is necessary is implied by the proof of Theorem \ref{one-edge-thm} in Section 4.3, another special case of our conjecture.

-For the original definition of maximal $\mu$ with respect to $(G,\omega)$ used in Theorem \ref{thm:main}, we never required this complexity.
+For the original definition of maximal $\mu$ with respect to $(G,\omega)$ used in Theorem \ref{thm:main}, we did not require this complexity.
 However, our stronger conjecture would allow for a broader range of viable $\mu$ in the case where $\mu$ has one part (so is an integer).

-\begin{definition} Given $S,T$ disjoint subsets of the vertex set of a set-weighted graph $(G,\omega)$, let $M_1, \dots, M_k$ be the connected components of $G[S \cup T]$.
-For $i \in \{1,\dots,k\}$, let $S_i = S \cap V(M_i)$ and $T_i = T \cap V(M_i)$.
+\begin{definition} Given $U,T$ disjoint subsets of the vertex set of a set-weighted graph $(G,\omega)$, let $M_1, \dots, M_k$ be the connected components of $G[U \cup T]$.
+For $i \in \{1,\dots,k\}$, let $U_i = U \cap V(M_i)$ and $T_i = T \cap V(M_i)$.

 Let $\mu$ be a positive integer.
-We say $\mu$ is \textbf{s-allowable} in $(G,\omega)$ if for all disjoint stable sets $S, T \subseteq V(G)$ such that \begin{itemize} \item For all $v\in S$ there exists some $u\in T$ with $uv\in E(G)$, and \item For all $u\in T$ there exists some $v\in S$ with $uv\in E(G)$, \end{itemize} it holds that for any choice of positive integers $\mu_1,\dots,\mu_k$ such that $\mu_1+\dots+\mu_k = \mu$, we have that for all $i \in \{1,\dots,k\}$, $\mu_i\leq\min\{w(S_i),w(T_i)\}$ or $\mu_i\geq\max\{w(S_i),w(T_i)\}$.
+We say $\mu$ is \textbf{s-allowable} in $(G,\omega)$ if for all disjoint stable sets $U, T \subseteq V(G)$ such that \begin{itemize} \item For all $v\in U$ there exists some $u\in T$ with $uv\in E(G)$, and \item For all $u\in T$ there exists some $v\in U$ with $uv\in E(G)$, \end{itemize} it holds that for any choice of positive integers $\mu_1,\dots,\mu_k$ such that $\mu_1+\dots+\mu_k = \mu$, we have that for all $i \in \{1,\dots,k\}$, $\mu_i\leq\min\{w(U_i),w(T_i)\}$ or $\mu_i\geq\max\{w(U_i),w(T_i)\}$.